vlazed/FE-Player-Template/README.md

 4. Execute the script.
 If successful, a notification should pop up on the bottom right.
 Results may vary depending on the Roblox experience.
 You should test this in a place that lacks anti-cheats.

+### Installing Internal Animation Modules
+The easiest way for one to install animation modules is by cloning this repository into your machine and using Rojo to synchronize needed changes.
+The steps to install an animation module into the framework source code is the following:;
+1. Locate the "Modules" folder.
+This should be located directly under the source code.
+In Roblox Studio, its one of the root folders under the local script.
+2. Place the animation module inside R6 or R15, depending on the rig it supports
+3. Compile the binary: run Roblox Studio with the Rojo plugin and synchronize your Rojo environment with the Roblox Studio environment.
+Save the resultant local script that appears in your StarterPlayer/StarterCharacterScripts folder into an rbxm file.
+4. Run the framework and see if the module appears in the "Modules" tab of the gui.

+### Installing External Animation Modules
-Installing and running animation modules are also simple:
+Note: The information below may apply when there is support for external animation modules Installing and running animation modules are also simple:
 1. Ensure the directory "fe-player-template/modules/R6" or "fe-player-template/modules/R15" is located in your executor workspace.
 The gui will try to locate your animation modules in this directory.
 2. Place your animation module inside the R6 or R15 folder, depending on your animation module's character type